What is restorative justice?

 3. The RJ practitioners will guide you through each step of the process, making sure you feel safe and supported.

-If you’d like a case coordinator from Calm Mediation to get in touch with you about restorative justice, you can complete our online referral form.
+If you’d like a case coordinator to get in touch with you about engaging a restorative justice process, you can complete our online referral form.

 Contact details: